Tap the text to show or hide reading controls.

 “Move your foot, you—…”

-No matter what relationship Geon-hyuk had with Gyu-yeon, it wasn’t Naru’s concern.
-It was a connection Gyu-yeon would cut off eventually anyway.
-Right now, Naru just wanted the foot off his clothes.
+No matter what relationship Geon-hyuk had maintained with Gyu-yeon, it wasn’t Naru’s concern.
+It was a connection Gyu-yeon would eventually sever brutally anyway.
+Right now, the important thing for Naru was simply to get the foot dirtying his clothes away.

-He pushed his torso up, shoved Geon-hyuk’s leg away with all his strength, and hurriedly brushed at the dirty knit, spitting out a curse he’d learned from Gyu-yeon.
+He pushed up his torso and shoved his leg away with all his strength, hurriedly brushing the dirty knit.
+He even slipped in a curse he had learned from Gyu-yeon.

-It irritated him that the cream-colored knit showed the black footprints so clearly.
-Because of the material, the stains wouldn’t come out no matter how he rubbed.
+It irritated him that the cream-colored knit showed the black footprints even more.
+And because of the material, the stains wouldn’t come out no matter how he brushed them.

 “Because of you, my clothes, my clothes…“